Proryanator/encoder-benchmark/README.md

 By default, the tool does not calculate vmaf score to initially focus on producing fps statistics.
 However, you can have the tool calculate vmaf score on each permutation by using the `-c` flag.

-Using `-c` in combination with `--

 ### Skipping Duplicate Scoring Permutations by Default

 By default, the benchmark will detect if encoder settings produce the same vmaf score as previously calculated ones.
 This is done during the initial pass of all encoder setting permutations for a given bitrate.

-Each subsequence bitrate & encoder settings permutation will effectively ignore duplicated encoder settings that produce duplicated vmaf results in an effort to cut down on pointless calculation time.
+Any permutations that are found to produce the same result are skipped in future iterations.

 If you so desire, you can still have those permutations run and end up in the normal produced report by specifying the `-a` option.